wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-hbase-geo-replication-configure-vnets.md

 **To create a VPN gateway for Contoso-VNet-CN**

-- Repeat the last two procedure to configure the Contoso-VNet-CE site-to-site connectivity to Contoso-LNet-CN, and the creat a VPN gateway for Contoso-Vnet-US.
+- Repeat the last two procedure to configure the Contoso-VNet-CE site-to-site connectivity to Contoso-LNet-CN, and the creat a VPN gateway for  Contoso-Vnet-US  Contoso-Vnet-CE .
 When you are done, you will have the VPN gateway IP address for Contoso-VNet-CE.

 ### Set the VPN device IP addresses for local networks